OFDM-ISAC Beyond CP Limit: Performance Analysis and Mitigation Algorithms: Simulation Results

+We also evaluate the detection performance for different prescribed CA-CFAR false-alarm probabilities.
+Two beyond-CP targets are located at $400$~m and $200$~m with velocities $10$~m/s and $-30$~m/s and received SNRs $15$~dB and $-10$~dB, respectively.
+Fig. \ref{fig:PD_PFA} plots the two-target detection probability $P_{\mathrm{D}}$ versus $P_{\mathrm{FA}}$, where a trial is counted as successful only when both targets are correctly detected within the prescribed range-Doppler tolerance.
+Since the prescribed $P_{\mathrm{FA}}$ associated with CA-CFAR are applied to RDMs, only RDM-based CFAR methods are included in this comparison.
+Increasing $P_{\mathrm{FA}}$ relaxes the CFAR threshold and improves the probability of detecting the weak target, at the cost of a higher false-alarm risk.
+Under the standard-CP setting, SIC-DFT consistently outperforms DFT, TDCC, FDCC, and MTCC over a broad range of $P_{\mathrm{FA}}$, and closely approaches the sufficient-CP DFT reference.
+This confirms that cancelling the structured CP-induced ISI/ICI improves not only the RDM sidelobe floor but also the target detection performance.

 Finally, Fig.~\ref{fig:RMSE_SNR} quantifies the range and velocity estimation accuracy by plotting RMSE against sensing SNR.
-Two targets are uniformly distributed within the range $(100, 800)$m and velocity $(-150,150)$m/s intervals, which are beyond the standard-CP interference-free zone.
+In each Monte Carlo trial, the two target ranges are uniformly drawn from the interval between $100$-$800$~m, which lies beyond the standard-CP protected range, and their velocities are uniformly chosen between $-60$ and $60$~m/s.
 SIC-DFT, SIC-ESPRIT, and benchmark schemes (TDCC, FDCC, MTCC, DFT, ESPRIT) are evaluated under standard-CP conditions to assess their robustness.
 For comparison, we also show conventional DFT and ESPRIT results under the sufficient-CP configuration as ideal RMSE lower bounds.
 Results highlight that both SIC-DFT and SIC-ESPRIT consistently outperform all benchmarks across the entire SNR range.
-At moderate SNR (e.g., around $-10$dB), SIC-ESPRIT achieves approximately one order-of-magnitude lower RMSE than the benchmarks.
+At moderate SNR (e.g., around $-10$~dB), SIC-ESPRIT achieves approximately one order-of-magnitude lower RMSE than the benchmarks.
 For range estimation, both SIC-DFT and SIC-ESPRIT nearly achieve the sufficient-CP ideal bound, demonstrating their ability to substantially recover lost sensing performance due to CP insufficiency.
 In velocity estimation, a visible gap with the bound remains since the sufficient-CP configuration benefits from a much longer observation window, enabling finer Doppler resolution.
 Overall, these results demonstrate that when the CP is insufficient, the proposed algorithms recover most of the sensing loss induced by ISI/ICI while remaining fully standard-compliant.